AnthonyH93/GoCycling/README.md

 ## Future Development

 This app has been an immense amount of fun to develop and I have greatly enjoyed using SwiftUI!
 I am planning on continuing to add features as time permits and some ideas that are on my roadmap are listed below:
-* iCloud integration with CloudKit
-  * This would allow data to be synced between devices and recovered when the user gets a new device
 * Calorie tracking within the app as an optional metric
 * Route generator feature where a user could enter the distance they want to ride and the app could suggest a route for them